Skip to content

 How It Compares to the Other Options

 Monday.com is the other big comparison.
 Honestly, Monday is more visually appealing out of the box.
 The boards are colorful, the columns are easy to configure, and non-technical people seem to pick it up faster.
 Monday also has better reporting and dashboards than Airtable.
 But Monday's data model is board-centric, not relational.
-You can not link records across boards the way you link them across tables in Airtable.
+You can't link records across boards the way you link them across tables in Airtable.
 If your workflow is "track tasks and projects with pretty status columns," Monday is great.
 If your workflow requires data relationships -- like connecting customers to orders to products to invoices -- Airtable is the right tool.

 Smartsheet is the enterprise option.
 It looks like Excel, which means enterprise users love it and designers hate it.
 It supports up to 500,000 rows per sheet (way more than Airtable's limits on most plans), has strong project management and Gantt features, and integrates deeply with Microsoft 365 and Salesforce.
 But it feels old.
-The interface has not been meaningfully modernized in years, and its relational capabilities (cross-sheet formulas) are awkward compared to Airtable's linked records.
+The interface hasn't been meaningfully modernized in years, and its relational capabilities (cross-sheet formulas) are awkward compared to Airtable's linked records.
 If you work at a big company that already uses Microsoft everything, Smartsheet is a natural fit.
 Otherwise Airtable is more pleasant to use by a wide margin.

 The Good, The Bad, and the Annoying

 The AI features are newer and kind of hit or miss.
 You can add an AI field that summarizes other fields, categorizes data, or generates text.
 I added one that writes SEO meta descriptions from article titles and summaries, and honestly the output was... okay?
 Like, 70% of the time it was a usable first draft that needed editing.
-30% of the time it was generic enough that I would have been faster writing it myself.
+30% of the time it was generic enough that I'd have been faster writing it myself.
 Not bad for a v1, but not a selling point yet.

 The bad: pricing is just really high for what you get, especially above the Team tier.
 Record limits feel artificial.
 The formula language has enough differences from Excel to be frustrating.
 Performance gets sluggish on bases with more than 20,000 or 30,000 records and complex rollup formulas.
-And the free tier has been cut down so much that it is basically a trial with extra steps.
+And the free tier has been cut down so much that it's basically a trial with extra steps.

 The annoying: the mobile app is functional but cramped.
-Editing records on a phone is not fun.
+Editing records on a phone isn't fun.
 Extensions (the little add-on apps like charts, pivot tables, and page designers) are useful but locked behind paid plans.
 And the sync feature -- which lets you share tables between bases for cross-team collaboration -- is powerful but tricky to configure.
 You have to be careful about which fields sync, how conflicts resolve, and who has permission to change what.
 We spent an hour debugging a sync issue that turned out to be a permission setting I had overlooked.
 Not the end of the world, but annoying.

 Who Actually Needs This

 Operations teams.
 Marketing teams managing campaigns and editorial calendars.
 Product managers tracking roadmaps and feature requests.
 Event planners juggling venues and speakers and sponsors.
 HR teams with recruiting pipelines and onboarding checklists.
-Small businesses that need a CRM or inventory system but do not want to pay for Salesforce or build something custom.
+Small businesses that need a CRM or inventory system but don't want to pay for Salesforce or build something custom.
 Basically anyone who has outgrown spreadsheets and needs structure without needing a developer to build it.

 So Should You Use It?